 Julie’s journey from cadet accountant in 1998 to director of Boyce in 2009 is testament to the success of the firm’s cadetship program.
 The diverse client base of the Cooma office provided Julie with a thorough grounding in all aspects of public accounting and since 2004 she has managed the firm’s specialist superannuation division, providing accounting and regulatory compliance for almost 500 self-managed superannuation funds.
 A naturally bright personality and positive attitude allowed Julie to rise above the serious burns injury she sustained as a child to become a spokesperson for the Burns Support Foundation, a non-profit organisation that assists burns survivors and their families.
 Julie is often found to be helping out at the family camps the organisation holds.
 Growing up on the family farm at Boorowa ingrained Julie with a life-long passion for rural life; and in her spare time Julie assists her husband and two young daughters to run their farm outside of Cooma where they produce cross-bred lambs and grow irrigated lucerne.

 Before joining Boyce as an accountant in 2002, Janelle attained a Bachelor of Tourism however, soon discovered her real interest was in the financial side of the various organisations she worked for.
 Janelle holds a Graduate Certificate in Accounting and Financial Management, is a Certified Practising Accountant (CPA) and recognised as a SMSF Specialist Advisor by the SMSF Association.
-Janelle was appointed as Manager of the Superannuation division in 2011.
+Janelle was appointed as Manager of the Superannuation division in 2011 and Senior Manager in January 2019.
 Her experience in tax and management accounting gives her insight into the integration between SMSF and clients wider businesses.
 Janelle’s goals are to build a strong superannuation division with the skills and knowledge to provide strong compliance while at the same time implementing strategies to ensure the best outcomes for clients.
 Janelle has over 10 years experience working with SMSF.
 The skills and knowledge she has developed during this time mean she is well placed to help you with all aspects of your SMSF from compliance to strategy.

 Caroline was raised on various farming properties around central and northern NSW.
 Caroline’s aptitude for numbers led to her being accepted into the cadetship programme with Price Waterhouse in Sydney that she commenced shortly after her HSC.
 She studied concurrently and was awarded a bachelor degree in business before further study resulted in being admitted as a Chartered Accountant.
 The lure of country life was strong, especially as Caroline and her husband wished to start a family and for their children to enjoy growing up in a rural environment.
 An offer to join the Boyce Dubbo office presented Caroline with a mix of industries and client needs that appealed to her and she commenced with Boyce in 1995.
 In January 2000 Caroline was admitted as a director of the firm.
 Caroline has a varied client base ranging from family-run farm enterprises to large scale manufacturing businesses; she is also the firm’s IT Director and Operations Director.
 Outside of the office she is a devotee of her Thermomix and dabbles in upcycling furniture.
 Caroline combines a busy career with raising a family with four children which somehow she makes all seem easy.